ary4nsinha/ary4nsinha/README.md

 👋🏻 I'm Aryan,
-a developer with broad webdev knowledge who specializes in full stack solutions.
+a developer with broad webdev knowledge who specializes in building full stack solutions.

 ---